 I was thrilled to have viewed this vast exhibition of 250-odd pieces – the first major retrospective in the UK for 20 years showcasing the full evolution of Giacometti’s career across five decades.

-Giacometti died in 1966 in Switzerland at the age of 66 leaving behind an enormous impression on all lovers of modern art.
+Giacometti died in 1966 in Switzerland at the age of 66 leaving behind an enormous impression for all lovers of modern art.

 Tel: +44 20 7887 8888